calcuttj/workflow-work/README.md

 `runpdhdwibethtpcdecoder.fcl`

 ### Required options
-`HDF5JOB=1` -- Tells the job to run in a subshell with LD_PRELOAD set so hdf5 can be streamed via xrootd
+`--env HDF5JOB=1` -- Tells the job to run in a subshell with LD_PRELOAD set so hdf5 can be streamed via xrootd